zenml-io/zenml/docs/book/starter-guide/collaborate/roles-and-permissions.md

 `zenml user create <USER_NAME> --role <ROLE_NAME>`

 By default, user creation through the UI will grant the user `admin` rights.
-This default behaviour will change in teh next iteration of teh Dashboard as the role will be selectable during user creation and in the User settings menu.
+This default behaviour will change in the next iteration of the Dashboard as the role will be selectable during user creation and in the User settings menu.

 # Listing active role assignments